relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

-Example 10-22 shows a simple Python POst to register a webhook.
+Example 10-22 shows a simple Python POST to register a webhook.

 &nbsp;